CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 });
 ```

 Next, let's try to proactively organize our test file.
-Since we're taking the approach of having one expectation per test, it's likely that we will ultimately have multiple expectations for different situations.
+Since we're taking the approach of having one behavior per test, it's likely that we will ultimately have multiple tests for each situation.
 So let's group situations with a `describe` block with a `beforeEach`, even if there's currently only one expectation.
 Add the following:

 ```js
   describe('when filled in', () => {